yewjie-github/Portfolio/_posts/ML_Cousera/2017-12-02-Linear-Regression.markdown

 #### Multiple Linear Regression
 ---
 Another widely used variation of linear regression is multiple linear regression.
 In this example, we will implement linear regression with multiple variables to predict the prices of houses!
 Suppose we are trying to sell our house and we would like to know what a good market price would be, one way to do this is to first collection information on recent houses sold and make a model of housing prices.
 Our dataset contains three columns which consist of the size of the house (in sq. ft.), the number of bedrooms and finally the price of the house.
-The only difference of multiple linear regression to simple linear regression is that there is one more feature in the maxtrix `X`.
+The only difference of multiple linear regression to simple linear regression is that there is one more feature in the matrix `X`.
 The hypothesis function and the batch gradient descent update rule remain unchanged.

-But here comes a problem, all these data may varies hugely in range (imagine comapring the size of the house to the number of bed rooms) and this might slow down our gradient descent process.
+But here comes a problem, all these data may varies hugely in range (imagine comparing the size of the house to the number of bed rooms) and this might slow down our gradient descent process.
 We can speed up gradient descent by having each of our input values in roughly the same range.
 This is because $$\theta$$ will descend quickly on small ranges and slowly on large ranges, and so will oscillate inefficiently down to the optimum when the variables are very uneven.
-This can be achieve via **mean normalization + feature scaling** where we subtract the mean value of each feauture from the dataset and scale (divide) the feature valus by their respective 'standard deviations'.
+This can be achieve via **mean normalization + feature scaling** where we subtract the mean value of each feature from the dataset and scale (divide) the feature values by their respective 'standard deviations'.

 ```matlab
 % mean normalization + feature scaling